apsara-stack/terraform-provider-apsarastack/website/docs/d/nat_gateways.html.markdown

 page_title: "Apsarastack: apsarastack_nat_gateways"
 sidebar_current: "docs-apsarastack-datasource-nat-gateways"
 description: |-
-    Provides a list of Nat Gateways owned by an Apsara Stack Cloud account.
+    Provides a list of Nat Gateways owned by an Apsarastack Cloud account.
 ---

 # apsarastack\_nat\_gateways

-This data source provides a list of Nat Gateways owned by an Apsara Stack Cloud account.
+This data source provides a list of Nat Gateways owned by an Apsarastack Cloud account.

--> **NOTE:** Available in 1.37.0+.

 ## Example Usage